Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 Senior Solicitor and Psychotherapist

 Anna retrained as a psychotherapist (and soon to be clinical supervisor) following a long career as a senior immigration solicitor in the City.
 She has since practised in both careers; working with a range of emotional issues in her private therapy practice and leading wellbeing initiatives at a highly acclaimed boutique law firm.
-Anna regularly presents on mental health issues within the legal profession and is a Mental Health First Aid Instructor.
+Anna presents on mental health issues within the legal profession and is a Mental Health First Aid Instructor.

 General Counsel at Simply Business and Trustee of Mind, the mental health charity